BrunoZell/CollectiveIntelligence/litepaper.md

 Such conditions may depend on previous actions which allows for the creation of multi-step action paths.
 Such action paths can be declared and executed across multiple subjects given there is a communication channel between them to share progress.

-Multi-subject action paths can be gradually negitiated and built up by commitments that depend on: (1) other peoples commitments or (2) other peoples action traces.
+Multi-subject action paths can be gradually negotiated and built up by commitments that depend on: (1) other peoples commitments or (2) other peoples action traces.

 (1) The former is akin to cooperation.
 I do this and you do that and if we both do it well we end up in a more desirable situation than otherwise.
 Most straight forward is a win-win situation where all of the participants have a desire for the expecte doutcome.
 Although even in win-win situations (shared goal) there might be a misalignment about who does what and how exactly actions should be done.
 For that, mutually dependent commitments can be used to negotiate the planned action path ex-ante, where the commit of one subject is conditioned on another subject having committed to the complementary action with the desired attriutes.

 (2) The latter is akin to dispute resolution.
 I observed you doing something that you may like, but I didn't.
 In a purely anarchistic setting this would be the end of the story.
 But any advanced economy has established a legal system that regulate who has the right to do what, declares what others might do to you if you don't respect other subjects rights, and operate a dispute process where disagreements are evaluated and, possibly forcibly, a corrective action is decided on.
 Further there is an executive who enforce the official corrective action, and a legislative process that fine tune and adjust the rules to changing circumstances.

-Coordination is concerned with: **How do we do, so we like it better?**
+Coordination is concerned with proactively planning actions.
+A given action ex-ante implies a difference in expected future observations compared to inaction, which when evaluated against wants may or mat not be desireable for some subjects.
+It answers the question: **How do we make it, so we like it better?**

+Ruling is concerned with reactive counter-actions.
+It is coordinated by the subjects whichs value got destructed, and is aimed at recreating a desirable situation that was inadequately taken from them by another subject.
+A given action ex-post implies the actor to have caused related observations as they would be different if the action did not take place.
-Rules are concerned with: **What should I not do so others don't have it worse?**
+It  **What should I not do so others don't have it worse?**

+Neither coordination nor rulings are defined explicitly in the base layer of coordination.
+Such constructs are higher level abstractions that can be compiled down into wants, proposals, and commitments.
+Such higher level abstractions are defined by commitment schemes as defined later.
+They are a collection of abstract (parameterized) and mutually dependent commitment templates which can be used to find proposals that point to action plans with expectedly desirable outcomes.

 All wants of a single subject imply a priorization of all possible contexts, where all possible contexts are defined by the domain models referenced by the expression want.